rehierl/node-tree-outliner/3-basic-design/3-6-1-current-section.md

 <!-- ======================================================================= -->
 # Design - current section

-At any given point in time, one or more sections always count as being open.
+At any given point in time during the traversal of the node tree, one or more sections always count as being open.
 This set of open sections will be referred to as the current set of open sections (`cs` for "current-set").

 * `cs := { s0, s1, s2, ... }` and `(cs subset-of S)`
 * `S` is the set of all declared/known sections